 Sparks fly between Ben and Clara, but Clara will not allow herself to fall for Ben until she’s convinced that he can see all the wonderful qualities she has to offer.
 Clara won’t settle for a one-dimensional marriage, even though her dad literally tries to contract Ben to marry her, financial rewards and bonuses included.

 But Ben genuinely wants to pursue Clara, monetary incentives or not.

 Jody the doofus (sorry, but this character is SO annoying) gets so jealous of his dad’s interest and pride in Ben that he locks Will in their barn and sets it on fire.
 Luckily, Will’s pleas to unlock the barn door get to Jody, and he saves Will before it’s too late.

 Don’t ask me why, but Jody trying to kill his dad, and then deciding to save him at the very last possible minute, is seen as a great mark of character by Will.
 Immediately after the incident, Will is incredibly proud of his son and suddenly thinks Jody is a great kid who’s clearly on his way to accomplishing amazing things!

 Of course, all the townspeople want to blame the barn burning on Ben because of his reputation.
 But Clara saves Ben from the mob, and in the process learns that he is in fact a multifaceted individual who sees and appreciates her for who she really is.

-Will tells the townspeople the barn burned because he accidentally dropped his cigar in the hay (OOOPS!), Jody happily agrees with him (DOOFUS!), and Clara and Ben begin their relationship, presumably with marriage in the near future.
+Will tells the townspeople that the barn burned because he accidentally dropped his cigar in the hay (oops), Jody happily agrees with him (doofus), and Clara and Ben begin their relationship, presumably with marriage in the near future.